Services

 Below is a brief description of each of the initiatives coordinated by the P-16 Outreach Department.

-Abriendo Caminos: Living, Learning, Community (LLC)
+Abriendo Caminos: Living, Learning, Community (ACLLC)

-Father-Son Project (FSP)
+Mother-Daughter (MDP)/Father-Son Project (FSP)

 Generation Texas Movement

 Generation Texas (GENTX) is an initiative developed and supported by the Texas Higher Education Coordinating Board.
 The mission of the movement is to inspire Texas students to believe that college or career education is attainable and relevant to their lives as well as remind them that their state is behind them 100%.
 The movement brings together resources (school partners, community leaders, etc) and clarifies the actions students need to take to pursue education beyond high school, connecting them to the right information and offering support at every step in the process.
 It galvanizes Texas communities to support the next generation and empowers students to generate a new future for themselves, their families, and all Texans.
-The University of Texas Rio Grande Valley (UTRGV) P-16 Outreach, has embraced this movement and through both inspiration and information prepares students of the Rio Grande Valley for their future!
-There is currently no funding source for this initiative, but it is integrated into all P-16 Outreach activities and programming, as we believe that these generations of students are the future of our state and beyond!
+The University of Texas Rio Grande Valley (UTRGV) P-16 Outreach and Testing Services department, has embraced this movement and through both inspiration and information prepares students of the Rio Grande Valley for their future!
+There is currently no funding source for this initiative, but it is integrated into all P-16 Outreach and Testing Services activities and programming, as we believe that these generations of students are the future of our state and beyond!

 Summer Camps & Conferences